Estimated reading time: 6 minutes

 - 1 cup sliced fresh mushrooms

-- 6 medium potatoes peeled cut into 1 inch chunks
+- 6 medium potatoes peeled and cut into 1-inch chunks

-- 2lbs of stewing beef cut into 1 inch chunks (or whatever beef you chose to use)
+- 2lbs of stewing beef cut into 1-inch pieces (or whatever beef you choose to use)

 - 3 cloves of garlic minced